pingcap/docs/develop/dev-guide-optimistic-and-pessimistic-transaction.md

 ---
 title: Optimistic transaction and pessimistic transaction
-summary: Introduce optimistic and pessimistic transaction in TiDB, retries of optimistic transaction, etc.
+summary: Introduces optimistic and pessimistic transactions in TiDB, retries of optimistic transaction, etc.
 ---

 # Optimistic transaction and pessimistic transaction

-Simply put, the [optimistic transaction](/optimistic-transaction.md) model is to commit directly, and rollback when there is a conflict, [pessimistic transaction](/pessimistic-transaction.md) model is to try to lock the resources that need to be modified before actually committing the transaction, and only start committing after ensuring that the transaction can be successfully executed.
+The [optimistic transaction](/optimistic-transaction.md) model commits the transaction directly, and rolls back when there is a conflict.
+By contrast, the [pessimistic transaction](/pessimistic-transaction.md) model tries to lock the resources that need to be modified before actually committing the transaction, and only starts committing after ensuring that the transaction can be successfully executed.

-For the optimistic transaction model, it is more suitable for scenarios with a low conflict rate, because the direct submission has a high probability of success, and the conflict is a small probability event, but once a transaction conflict is encountered, the cost of rollback will be relatively high.
+The optimistic transaction model is suitable for scenarios with a low conflict rate, because the direct commitment has a high probability of success.
+But once a transaction conflict occurs, the cost of rollback is relatively high.

-The advantage of pessimistic transactions is that for scenarios with a high conflict rate, the cost of locking in advance is less than the cost of rolling back afterwards, and it can also solve scenarios where multiple concurrent transactions conflict with each other and no one succeeds at a relatively low cost.
-However, pessimistic transactions are not as efficient as optimistic transactions in scenarios where the conflict rate is not high.
+The advantage of the pessimistic transaction model is that for scenarios with high conflict rates, the cost of locking ahead is less than the cost of rollback afterwards.
+Moreover, it can solve the problem that multiple concurrent transactions fail to commit due to conflicts.
+However, the pessimistic transaction model is not as efficient as the optimistic transaction model in scenarios with low conflict rates.

-In terms of the complexity of application-side implementation, pessimistic transactions are more intuitive and easier to implement.
-Optimistic transactions require complex application-side retry mechanisms to ensure that.
+The pessimistic transaction model is more intuitive and easier to implement on the application side.
+The optimistic transaction model requires complex application-side retry mechanisms.

-The following uses a table in the [bookshop](/develop/dev-guide-bookshop-schema-design.md) database to implement an example of buying a book to demonstrate the difference between optimistic transactions and pessimistic transactions, as well as their advantages and disadvantages.
-The purchase process mainly includes:
+The following is an example of [bookshop](/develop/dev-guide-bookshop-schema-design.md).
+It uses an example of buying books to show the advantages and disadvantages of optimistic and pessimistic transactions.
+The process of buying books mainly consists of the following:

-1. Update stock quantity
+1. Update the stock quantity
 2. Create an order
-3. Payment
+3. Pay the order

 These three operations need to ensure that all of them succeed or all fail, and in the case of concurrency, they must be guaranteed not to be oversold.

-## Pessimistic transaction
+## Pessimistic transactions

-The following code uses two threads to simulate the process of two users buying the same book in a pessimistic transaction mode.
-There are 10 books left in the bookstore, Bob bought 6 books, and Alice bought 4 books.
-The two completed the order at about the same time, and in the end, the book had zero remaining inventory.
+The following code uses two threads to simulate the process that two users buy the same book in a pessimistic transaction model.
+There are 10 books left in the bookstore, Bob buys 6 books, and Alice buys 4 books.
+They complete the orders at nearly the same time.
+All books in inventory are sold out.

-Because we use multiple threads to simulate the simultaneous insertion of multiple users, we need to use a thread-safe connection object, here we use Java's current popular connection pool [HikariCP](https://github.com/brettwooldridge/HikariCP ) as the thread pool we use for the demo here.
+Because we use multiple threads to simulate the situation that multiple users insert data simultaneously, we need to use a connection object with safe threads.
+Here we use Java's popular connection pool [HikariCP](https://github.com/brettwooldridge/HikariCP) for demo.

 ### 1. Writing a pessimistic transaction example

 #### Configuration file

-If you use Maven as package management, in the `<dependencies>` node in `pom.xml`, add the following dependencies to import `HikariCP`, and set the packaging goal, and the main class of the JAR package startup, complete `pom.xml` looks like this:
+If you use Maven to manage the package, in the `<dependencies>` node in `pom.xml`, add the following dependencies to import `HikariCP`, and set the packaging target, and the main class of the JAR package startup.
+The following is an example of `pom.xml`.

 {{< copyable "" >}}